perwin/telarchive/dist_setup/README.txt

 Some notes:

-   -- Access to the CFHT archive is currently disabled; I hope to restore this in the near future.

-   -- Access to the new version of the ING (Isaac Newton Group) archive does not currently work, due to changes in the archive interface, though it looks like this will be possible in the near future  At present, the *old* ING archive interface still works; however, it does not track data more recent than 2001.

    -- The script normally runs in multi-threaded mode, which makes it faster; it also  means that the order of archives searched may appear to